EliasRMJ/Quiron.EntityFrameworkCore.Test/README.md

 # Quiron.EntityFrameworkCore.Test
 In order to speed up the development of more robust systems, the 'Quiron.EntityFrameworkCore' package was created.
-With all the resources provided by it, you will focus on the development of your business in the application, without losing on the creation of persistence methods and filters.
+With all the features provided by it, you will focus on developing your business in the application, without wasting time on creating persistence methods and filters.

 For this reason, a practical example of how to use the package in a very detailed way was created, from simple to more complex examples.